pratheeshkumar99/aarp-health-theme-analyzer/README.md

 > **Note:**
 > - `main.py` orchestrates all modules (scraper, cleaner, summarizer, cluster, etc.) in the correct sequence.
 > - Output files will be generated inside the `results/` directory:
->   - `article_to_theme.json`: mapping of article IDs to their assigned themes
+>   - `cluster_results.json`: shows, for each theme, the list of article links that belong to that cluster.
->   - `cluster_results.json`: which article links belong to each theme cluster
+>   - `document_keywords.json`: lists the major keywords that each article primarily discusses.
->   - `document_keywords.json`: major keywords each article focuses on
+>   - `summaries.json`: summaries for each article

 ---